skip to content

 The list of potential supervisors is organised by research area (as best we can determine).

-As well as appearing on the list of potential supervisors we also welcome and encourage you to submit project proposals for listing on the website.
-Projects descriptions can either be quite specific and well defined or a general outline depending on your needs / preferences.
+As well as appearing on the list of potential supervisors we also welcome and encourage you to submit project proposals for listing on the website (see 2 below).

 All other statuses

-All other statuses (postdoctoral researchers, independent researchers, JRFs, Emeritus professors etc.) must submit a project proposal (via this webform) in order to participate.
+All other statuses (postdoctoral researchers, independent researchers, JRFs, Emeritus professors etc.) must submit a project proposal (via this webform) in order to participate (please see 2 below).

 The project proposal is subject to approval by the programme directors and Heads of Department.